 Top 10 examples; Top 10 Most Famous People Ever.
 The Top 10 List of Famous Scientists.
 10 Most Viewed YouTube Channels of All Time.
 Top 50 Greatest Songs Of All Time.
 10 Most Paintings Of All Time.
 Top 10 Famous Country Singers.
 Top 10 Greatest Rock Singers.
 Top 10 Male/Female Singers.
 Top 10 Outrageous Music Fashion Icons.
 Top 10 Richest Actors in the World.

 Actors not listed or recognised as a 'Best Actor', will have other opportunities to get listed.
 Such as the 'best comedy' actor, 'best villain', or 'best horror' film actor.
 The more lists you can appear on, the higher the chance for longevity which is key for sustaining and keeping your legacy alive.

-A list no-one wants to be on is a list of the most notorious, Infamous gangsters and villains in history.
+A list no one wants to be on is a list of the most notorious, Infamous gangsters and villains in history.

 The Infamous - Gangsters - Villains

 The most respectable villains and criminals worth remembering are the on-screen actors we love to love and hate.
 But being known for doing life's most evil deeds is never recommended in real life.
 From notorious criminals, gangsters and serial killers.
 To the most dangerous children and women to ever live.
-Society not only remembers, it's hard not to forget.
+Society not only remembers, but it's also hard not to forget.
 The worse legacy to leave.

 The Infamous.
 Gangsters.
 Villains.